anishlamichhane2000/iphone_note_app_replica/README.md

 The requriement.txt file contains the requriement packages for flutter and the docs.md conatins the overall description of applications

-Therr is screenshot file in screenshot foler apk sample in apk folder
+There is screenshot file in screenshot folder and  apk sample in apk folder

 Table of Contents
 Features